belkatuto/sample-x3-ws-php-webportal/README.md

 ## Features

-* Only php source with EDI Eclipse php Luna
+* Only php source with EDI Eclipse php Neon

 * No X3 sources

-* The name of X3 webservice used is YOSOH (object SOH)
+* The name of X3 webservice SOAP used are YOSOH (object SOH) and YOITM (object ITM)

+* The name of X3 webservice REST used is the representation YWSRESTRQ

 ## Remarks